MarcellVokk/aio-launcher/README.md

 ![image](https://github.com/user-attachments/assets/fce13418-6b1d-4775-8699-e209ef493274)

-### If you are looking for the ultimate Lord of the Rings launcher, we have some good news for you: you found it!
+### If you are looking for the ultimate Bfme launcher, we have some good news for you: you found it!
-The All in One Launcher uses state of the art technology to make sure you can game in peace.
+The All in One Launcher uses state of the art technology to make sure you can Bfme in peace.
 <br>
-With **built in Multiplayer support trough Arena**, Multiplayer gaming has never been this easy, join the more than 20,000 registered players, and battle it out in Arena!
+With **built in Multiplayer support trough Online Battle Arena**, Multiplayer gaming has never been this easy, join the more than 25,000 registered players, and battle it out in Arena!
 <br>
 Using the Bfme Workshop, **switching between patches and mods is effortless**, and downloading new patches, mods or maps can be done in just about 4 clicks.

 ## Features
 - Modern user interface
 - Built in Online Arena support - Play online right from the launcher
-- Built in Workshop support - Bfme modding like never before
+- Built in Bfme Workshop support - Bfme modding like never before
 - Smart patch switching - No more switching or missmatch errors
 - Built in Bfme guides - New to the game? don't worry, we'll help!